Michael T. Benson, D.Phil.

 Benson also served for five years as the 14th president of Snow College in Ephraim, Utah, where he helped raise more private money for the institution during his tenure than had been secured in the previous 115 years of the college’s history combined.
 Appointed at age 36, Benson was the youngest college president in the history of the Utah System of Higher Education.

 His scholarly work has focused on the development of the research university and its impact on society.
-Benson’s most recent book, Daniel Coit Gilman and the Birth of the American Research University, was published by Johns Hopkins University Press in October 2022 and has received strong reviews.
-Jonathan Cole, the John Mitchell Mason Professor of the University, and former Provost and Dean of Faculties at Columbia University wrote:
+Benson’s latest book, Daniel Coit Gilman and the Birth of the American Research University, was released by Johns Hopkins University (JHU) Press in October 2022.
+He was a visiting professor in the Department of the History of Science and Technology at JHU in 2020.
+Benson’s biography of Gilman was named to the list of Best Higher Education Books of 2023 by Forbes magazine.

 Benson is regularly sought after for public speeches and appearances.
 He was a featured contributor to the Huffington Post for five years; has written articles for The Jerusalem Post, Lexington Herald-Leader, Louisville Courier Journal, The Kansas City Star, Deseret News, and The Salt Lake Tribune, among others; and appeared on ESPN’s The Paul Finebaum Show.

-Born in Utah and raised in Texas and Indiana, Benson has worked and studied abroad for seven years in Italy, England, and Israel.
+Born in Utah and raised in Texas and Indiana, Benson has worked and studied abroad for nearly seven years in Italy, England, and Israel.
 He graduated cum laude with a bachelor’s degree in political science and double minors in English and history from Brigham Young University in 1990.
 He completed his doctorate in modern history from the University of Oxford (St. Antony’s College) in 1995, where he was a Rotary Foundation Scholar and recipient of the Oxford Graduate Overseas Fellowship.
 He also earned a master’s degree cum laude in nonprofit administration in 2011 from the University of Notre Dame Mendoza College of Business, where he was the recipient of the prestigious Father Theodore Hesburgh Founder’s Award.
-Benson also completed a Master of Liberal Arts from Johns Hopkins University in 2021, where he was initiated into the Association of Graduate Liberal Studies Programs National Honor Society.
+Benson graduated with a Master of Liberal Arts from Johns Hopkins University in August 2021.

 An accomplished athlete, Benson played basketball at both BYU and Oxford, and his best marathon time – 2 hours and 41 minutes – won his age division in the St. George (Utah) Marathon, one of the largest marathons in the U.S. He also finished among the top 15% of all runners in the 1984 Boston Marathon.

 Benson and his wife, Debi, are the parents of three children – Truman, Tatum, and Talmage.
 He also has two older children from a previous marriage.
-Emma graduated from Brigham Young University and is a TV anchor in Idaho Falls, Idaho; and Samuel is a senior majoring in sociology and Spanish at BYU.
+Emma is a TV reporter for KSL in Salt Lake City, Utah; and Samuel is the national correspondent for the Deseret News, covering the 2024 presidential campaign and election.

 Follow President Benson on Twitter @michaeltbenson